Istionia/featherpause/FeatherPause/BATTLEPLAN.md

 ### Prompt 12: Logbook Implementation

 ```
-For the FeatherPause app, implement the Logbook screen that displays the user's bird sightings with filtering, search, and detail view functionality.
+For the FeatherPause app, implement the Logbook screen using Gluestack UI v2 components for displaying bird sightings with filtering, search, and detail functionality.

 Requirements:
-1. Create a Logbook screen with two view options:
+1. Create a Logbook screen using Gluestack layout components with two view options:
-   - Grid view with photo thumbnails
+   - Grid view using Gluestack Grid with photo thumbnails
-   - List view with more detailed information
+   - List view using Gluestack VStack with detailed information

 2. Implement filtering capabilities:
    - Date range selection (calendar picker)